 There are several ways to connect to more detailed information about accepted JWST programs.

-1) Peruse the convenient listings of program IDs and titles provided for ERS and GTO programs.
+1) Peruse the convenient listings of program IDs and titles provided by the JWST project for ERS and GTO programs.
 Clicking the program ID in these listings will connect you to a Program Information page for that program, including links to both the public PDF file and to the APT file itself.

 2) Alternatively, a valid accepted program ID number can be typed directly into the JWST Program Information tool to get to the program information.